reliese/laravel/README.md

 to have two classes for the same thing.
 However, it is up to you to decide whether this approach gives value to your project :-)

+### Customizing Models Template

+And you can even change generation pattern by edit template files in `resources/generators/templates/`!

 #### Support

 For the time being, this package only supports MySQL databases.
 Support for other databases will be added soon.